Elena Rostropovich

-She is an acclaimed musician and philanthropist whose work on behalf of the health and well-being of children in such diverse parts of the world as the postSoviet republics, the Near East and Western Europe has gained wide recognition.

 Early years

-She began to study piano at the age of 4 with her grandmother, Sofia, a talented pianist.
-At the age of 6 she entered the pre-Conservatory Central Music School in Moscow where she continued to study piano with renowned piano teacher, Evgeny Timakin.
+She began to study piano at the age of 4 with her grandmother, Sofia.
+At the age of 6, she entered the pre-Conservatory Central Music School in Moscow where she continued to study piano with Evgeny Timakin.
 Her first appearance as a soloist with orchestra was at the age of 11 in Yaroslavl, Russia.
 In 1974, her father and mother were forced to leave Russia with their two daughters for publicly defending and supporting the dissident writer Alexander Solzhenitsyn.

-In 1975, Elena entered the Juilliard School of Music in New York, graduating in only 3 years.
+In 1975, Elena entered the Juilliard School of Music in New York, graduating in three years.
 She continued her studies in Vermont with Rudolf Serkin.
-At the same time, Elena began to perform as a soloist and as an accompanist of her father.
+At the same time, Elena began to perform as a soloist and as an accompanist for her father.

 Music career

 She made her Carnegie Hall debut in 1980.
-As the sole accompanist of her father for seven years, Elena performed in such musical capitals as New York, Boston, Washington, London, Paris, Frankfurt, Los Angeles, Tokyo, Hong Kong, Jerusalem, and Rio de Janeiro.
+Elena accompanied her father in recitals in New York, Boston, Washington, London, Paris, Frankfurt, Los Angeles, Tokyo, Hong Kong, Jerusalem, and Rio de Janeiro.
 In 1978, she accompanied her father in concert at the White House for President Jimmy Carter and his wife Rosalynn.
 This performance was broadcast live worldwide.

-In 1989, she became the Vice-President of the 1st International Piano Competition “World Music Masters” in Paris, France.
-As a mother of four children she was unable to continue to travel with her father, and so she began to write her own compositions.
+In 1989, she became the vice-president of the 1st International Piano Competition "World Music Masters" in Paris.
+As a mother of four children, she was unable to continue to travel with her father, so she began to write her own compositions.
 A record of her work entitled Love without Reasons was released by EMI in 1990.

-From 1997 until 2001, Elena was general director of the International Music Festival “Rencontres Musicales d’Evian” (France).
+From 1997 until 2001, Elena was general director of the International Music Festival "Rencontres Musicales d’Evian" (France).

-From 2001 until 2007, she managed the career of her father and also joined the Board of Directors of the Rostropovich-Vishnevskaya Foundation (RVF), based in Washington, DC, a charitable organization dedicated to modernizing healthcare for children throughout the world.
+From 2001 until 2007, she was her father's manager.
+She also joined the board of directors of the Rostropovich-Vishnevskaya Foundation (RVF), based in Washington, DC, a charitable organization dedicated to modernizing healthcare for children throughout the world.